 Until the virus is gone, though, we’ll still need to modify our lives accordingly.
 And, fortunately for those coming to Vegas soon, some venues are redesigning their experiences to accommodate guests in these unprecedented times.

-With the revised format, you’ll get to attend a top venue, enjoy bottle service, listen to your favorite songs, and socialize with your group.
+With this revised format, you’ll get to attend a top venue, enjoy bottle service, listen to your favorite songs, and socialize with your group.

 - Social distancing measures and capacity restrictions are in place.